lambdaclass/concrete/ROADMAP.md

      `let a: u8 = -1` / `let a: i8 = -129` are rejected (the `unaryOp neg` case
      range-checks the *negated* value `-N`, so the signed minimum `i8 = -128` still compiles even though its inner literal 128 exceeds i8's positive max).
-   - Literal suffixes (`7u8`, `5i32`, `0xFFu8`) are not parsed — still to build.
+   - Literal suffixes (`7u8`, `5i32`, `0xFFu8`) — DEFERRED (workload-gated):
+     pure convenience (annotations already cover the need); needs lexer+token+ parser work to attach the suffix at lex time.
+Revisit if a workload shows annotations are too noisy. (`docs/NUMERIC_MODEL.md`.)
-   - Lossy/ambiguous cast diagnostics are unbuilt: `300 as u8`, `-1 as u32`, and
+   - Lossy/ambiguous cast diagnostics — ROUTED to #21 (lint/vet): `as` is the
-     `3.9 as i32` compile silently today — add with an explicit acknowledgement/escape shape for intentional truncation.
+     explicit opt-in lossy escape, so a blanket warning would be noise; the right shape is a lint on *provably* lossy casts, which belongs in `concrete lint`/`vet`, not as a type error here.
    - Signed/unsigned comparison rule is incomplete (probed 2026-06-23): a
      same-WIDTH mixed-sign comparison (`i32 < u32`, `i64 < u64`) compiles
      SILENTLY today, and its truth depends on signed-vs-unsigned interpretation (e.g. `-1` as i32 vs a u32) — a latent footgun; a different-WIDTH comparison (`u8 < i32`) is already rejected (E0715).
 Decide the same-width mixed-sign case — reject it and require an explicit cast, or define+document the interpretation — and gate it.
-This is the #6 "signed/unsigned comparisons" sub-part.
+ROUTED to #21 (lint/vet): same-width mixed-sign comparison is a lint candidate, not a silent reinterpretation (both sides keep their declared types today).
+Recorded in `docs/NUMERIC_MODEL.md`.

    **Track C — overflow policy is a real design fork, not a quick checker patch.**
    Arithmetic already produces overflow obligations and proven overflow should